JobKeeper: A Novel Response to a Novel Virus

 Full Bench to Revamp Annualised Wage Clauses

-In a recent decision, the Full Bench of the Fair Work Commission has decided that modern award [...]
+In a recent decision, the Full Bench of the Fair Work Commission has decided that modern award annualised wage clauses will be substantially changed.
+What are Annualised [...]

 Does your business have adequate employment contracts?

 A key part of being in business is managing risk and protecting your business interests.
-When it [...]
+When it comes to your employees, one of the key ways to [...]

 Federal Government Creates Regulation in Response to WorkPac.
 Does it Go Far Enough?

-Following the Full Court of the Federal Court’s decision in WorkPac v Skene, the federal government came [...]
+Following the Full Court of the Federal Court’s decision in WorkPac v Skene, the federal government came under pressure to address unfairness which can arise as a [...]